apache/trafficserver/doc/developer-guide/api/functions/TSmalloc.en.rst

 There are two reasons to use the routines provided by Traffic Server.
 The first is portability.
 The Traffic Server API routines behave the same on all of Traffic Servers supported platforms.
-For example, :code:`realloc` does not accept an argument of ``NULL`` on some platforms.
+For example, :code:`realloc` does not accept an argument of ``nullptr`` on some platforms.
 The second reason is that the Traffic Server routines actually track the memory allocations by file and line number.
 This tracking is very efficient, is always turned on, and is useful for tracking down memory leaks.